magento/merchdocs/src/getting-started.md

   - /getting-started/introduction.html
 sections:
   - title: About This Release
-    content: Review the information about Magento releases and access detailed release documentation.
+    content: Review the information about Adobe Commerce releases and access detailed release documentation.
     url: /magento/about-this-release.html

-  - title: Your Magento Account
+  - title: Your Adobe Account
-    content: Learn about your Magento account and how you can access information about your Magento products and services.
+    content: Learn about your Adobe account and how you can access information about your Adobe products and services.
     url: /magento/magento-account.html

   - title: Quick Tour
-    content: Take a high-level tour of a Magento store.
+    content: Take a high-level tour of an Adobe Commerce store.
     url: /getting-started/quick-tour.html

   - title: Basic Configuration